Open - Limited Services / Capacity

-The San Fernando Church and Cemetery (Iglesia y Museo Panteón de San Fernando) is a 19th-century cemetery and churchyard just on the edge of Avenida Hidalgo.
+The San Fernando Church and Cemetery is an 18th-century cemetery and churchyard just on the edge of Avenida Hidalgo.
 Of course, it’s completely haunted.

 The cemetery was open for new arrivals from 1732 to 1871, and the adjoining Church of San Fernando contains the remains of the viceroys Matías Gálvez and Bernardo de Gálvez.
 The latter, Viceroy of New Spain, died in 1786, in Tacubaya, and was buried here shortly after.

 The courtyard contains a number of other historical figures, among them, the remains of Vicente Guerrero, José Joaquín Herrera, Martín Carrera, Santiago Xicoténcatl, Francisco Zarco, Miguel Miramón and others.
 Still, the most famous of all, former president Benito Juárez and wife Margarita Maza, are interred next to one another.